MCampos/SilverDuck/readme.txt

 * For unexpected behaviour, enable WP_DEBUG and capture logs, then open a GitHub issue with sanitized details.

 == Changelog ==
+= 1.2.16 =
+* Fix Groq fallback trigger when OpenRouter is globally rate limited.
+* Expand README instructions for installation, configuration, and troubleshooting.

 = 1.2.15 =
 * Added Groq fallback provider with dedicated settings and automatic retry when OpenRouter is throttled.
 * Enhanced logs to indicate which provider handled each classification.